 Since graduating from Juilliard, Chris has written works for orchestra, dance, theater, television, and advertising and toured the country as a rock bassist.
 His music has appeared in Cirque du Soleil, several programs on the Vice Media TV network, the New York Philharmonic’s inaugural Biennial Festival, Carnegie Hall’s Neighborhood Concert Series, and the Albany Symphony’s American Music Festival.
 Steve Smith of the New York Times wrote that Chris’s musical offerings in “Juice Box Hero,” his 2010 oratorio about the last day of kindergarten, were “deployed with sure instincts and dramatic flair.”
 Chris also received a 2009 ASCAP Morton Gould Young Composer Award for his choreographed work for mixed ensemble, “Flak,” in which he performed on guitar.
 As a bassist he has performed in groups who have opened for major artists like the Allman Brothers Band, Neil Young, Heart, the Black Keys, the Neville Brothers, McCoy Tyner, the Raconteurs, Buddy Guy, and Esperanza Spalding in venues ranging from Alice Tully Hall in New York to the Roxy Theatre in Los Angeles to DTE Energy Music Theater in Michigan.
 His first book, Chordcraft: A Workbook of Popular Music Harmony, is one of CCM’s required music theory texts.

 Chris is thrilled to bring his experience and verve to California College of Music, where he hopes his efforts will serve to empower and inspire the next wave of music mavens.
-He currently serves as our Director of Education and teaches courses including popular music theory, ear training, songwriting, and leads the Contemporary Ensemble, in addition to serving as Interim Dean for the Summer 2018 quarter during Dean Brummel’s sabbatical.
+He currently teaches courses including popular music theory, ear training, songwriting, and leads the Contemporary Ensemble, in addition to serving as Interim Dean for the Summer 2018 quarter during Dean Brummel’s sabbatical.